 Provigil helps employees stay alert so they can code for 12 hours at a time.

 Modafinil is popular among Wall Street bankers who liken it to “Viagra for the brain.”

 2. The Military Uses Mind Enhancement Drugs for Combat Fatigue

-Somewhat disturbingly, soldiers have been called “the weakest instrument of warfare” since they have to eat and sleep.
+Disturbingly, soldiers have been called “the weakest instrument of warfare” since they have to eat and sleep.

 The US military spends $100 million annually looking for ways to overcome this “weakness,” to help personnel stay mentally sharp while reducing their need for sleep.

 Currently, all four branches of the US armed forces allow the use of brain-enhancing drugs under certain conditions.

-In studies funded by the Air Force Office of Scientific Research, it was found that modafinil not only improved subjects cognitive test scores, but helped them stay awake as long as 90 hours.
+In military-sponsored studies, it was found that modafinil not only improved subjects’ cognitive test scores, but helped them stay awake up to 90 hours.